matbou85/ggScatRidges/README.md

 # ggScatRidges: Scatter combined to Ridgeline plots in ggplot2

+THIS FUNCTION IS UNDER ACTIVE DEVELOPMENT.
+TRY AT YOUR OWN RISK IF YOOU REALLY WANT TO, THERWISE WAIT UNTIL A STABLE VERSION IS PUBLISHED

 ggScatRidges is a simple function combining a scatter plot to a ridgeline plot to visualise the disparities of the data points.

 ![An example of a plot that this package generates](misc/img/Rplot01.svg)